 Green Revolution refers to the great rise in agricultural productivity brought about by new plant hybrids, fertilizers and agricultural chemicals in the 1950's and 1960's.
 Green Revolution was advocated by the developed nations as a way to make developing nations food sufficient.
 There is now a concern that Green Revolution enforced transformation of agricultural methods has harmed the environment, diminished local control and erased local methods of production.
+It took 10,000 years for food grain production to reach 1 billion tons, in 1960, and only 40 years to reach 2 billion tons, in 2000.

 A Translation Analysis of the Green Revolution in